arrayfire/arrayfire/docs/pages/indexing.md

 \note Normally you want to avoid accessing individual elements of the array like this for performance reasons.

-Negative indexing values will index from the end of the array.
-For example, the value negative one and negative two(-2) will return the last and second to last element of the array.
-ArrayFire provides the end alias for this which also allows you to index the last element of the array.
+Indexing with negative values will access from the end of the array.
+For example, the value negative one and negative two(-2) will return the last and second to last element of the array, respectively.
+ArrayFire provides the `end` alias for this which also allows you to index the last element of the array.

 \snippet test/index.cpp index_tutorial_negative_indexing